RoboJackets/robocup-software/rj_gameplay/README.md

 **Play - `rj_gameplay/play/`**

 Coordinates all robots on the field for a given situation.
 Gets role requests from its tactics, then assigns them according to the cost functions of those role requests.
-(Examples: Basic122, Basic Defense)
+(Examples: Basic Offense, Basic Defense)

 The general flow of how a RobotIntent (or specific command for the robot) is created as follows:

-GameplayNode -> SituationAnalyzer -> Play (selected based on situation) -> Tactic(s) -> Role(s) -> Skill(s)
+GameplayNode -> Play Analysis/Selector -> Play (selected based on situation) -> Tactic(s) -> Role(s) -> Skill(s)

 The RobotIntent for a given robot is then passed back up the chain to GameplayNode, and sent via ROS to the C++ stack.